SKQ1 is a Longevity Game Changer

 SKQ1 vs MitoQ vs C60

-SKQ1’s anti-aging cousins are the antioxidants MitoQ and C60 (also sometimes called C60oo and other silly names) which is derived from olive oil.
+SKQ1’s anti-aging cousins are the antioxidants MitoQ and C60 (also sometimes called C60oo and other silly names).

 MitoQ and SKQ1 deliver to the Mitochondria chemical foot soldiers that fight ROS, MitoQ delivers CoQ10, and SKQ1 delivers Plastoquinone.

-C60 is a little different, it’s an antioxidant molecule that your mitochondria absorbs by osmosis.
+C60 is a little different, it’s an antioxidant molecule that your mitochondria absorb by osmosis.